ibm-cloud-docs/storage-scale/creating-user-group-oldap-dir.md

 {:step: data-tutorial-type='step'}
 {:table: .aria-labeledby="caption"}

-# Creating a user group in OLDAP directory for users accessing the Scale cluster
+# Creating a user group in the OLDAP directory for accessing the Scale cluster
 {: #creating-user-group-oldap-dir}

-Create a user group in the OLDAP directory which will consists of users who are supposed to get access to the Scale cluster.
+Create a user group in the OLDAP directory, which consist of users who are supposed to get access to the Scale cluster.
 You use the `ldapadd` command to add an LDIF entry for the group to the LDAP directory.

 ## Procedure
 {: #procedure-create-user-group}

 1. Create your groups.
-For example, to create groups called `developers` and `testers`, you create an LDIF file with these contents:
+For example, to create groups that are called `developers` and `testers`, you create an LDIF file with these contents:

     ```
     # create an organizational unit for groups